Frequently Asked Questions

 Unfortunately, none of these options are possible.
 Our teachers invest a lot of preparation in their courses and need to know how long the course will last and how many students are likely to be in the class each time.
 It is also important to note that we aim to move students along as quickly as possible and if a student regularly misses a class, it will be very difficult for him/her to keep up without holding the majority of the class back.
 Rare absences are not a problem if the student is willing to catch up on material missed.

-Japanese course in Online.
+Japanese course in Newcastle.

-Polish course in Coventry.
+Japanese course in Coventry.

-German course in Edinburgh.
+French course in Southampton.

 You can be part of Listen & Learn.

 TEACHER CASE STUDIES

 Meet the Listen & Learn teachers, all native-speakers, and dedicated to reaching our clients' language goals!

 “I think it’s important for a teacher to really know their students.
 I make notes about every person I teach – their lives, their targets.
 I consider my students my friends, and I’m actually planning to visit some in Australia soon!”

 “Seeing the language through my learners’ eyes is a precious experience for me.
 So, I consider myself very lucky!!! ”